 - drug use

 - pulmonary embolism

-Overbreathing itself is a sign that respiratory alkalosis is likely to develop.
-Low carbon dioxide levels in the blood also have a number of physical effects.
-These include:
+Overbreathing is a sign that respiratory alkalosis is likely to develop.
+However, low carbon dioxide levels in the blood also have a number of physical effects, including:

 - feeling light-headed

-- numbness and/or muscle spasms in the extremities (hands and feet)
+- numbness and/or muscle spasms in the hands and feet

 - discomfort in the chest area